 He is more concerned about our spiritual prosperity.
-That is indicated by the way the Psalmist ended the first Psalm.
+That is indicated by the way the Psalmist ended Psalm 1.

 For the Lord watches over the path of the godly, but the path of the wicked leads to destruction.
 Psalm 1:6

 If you are a Christian I’m sure you want a life full of joy.
-To get it, verse 1 advises the people you shouldn’t be hanging out with.
+To get it, verse 1 advises us of the people we shouldn’t be hanging out with.

 Oh, the joys of those who do not follow the advice of the wicked, or stand around with sinners, or join in with mockers.
 Psalm 1:1

 Keep in mind advice is just that, advice.
-We are free to pal around with anyone we want.
-But our choices will result in either rewards or consequences.
+We are free to pal around with anyone we choose.
+But, keep in mind that our choices will result in either rewards or consequences.

 They are like trees planted along the riverbank, bearing fruit each season.
 Their leaves never wither, and they prosper in all they do.
-Psalm 1:2-3
+Psalm 1:3

 When a Christian Becomes Prosperous

 The one by the stream flourishes and produces fruit.
 Just like our delight in God’s Word can be nourishing and prosperous for us.

 The person though who receives advice from the wicked and hangs out with sinners is like a parched tree.

 But not the wicked!
 They are like worthless chaff, scattered by the wind.
 They will be condemned at the time of judgment.
 Sinners will have no place among the godly.
 Psalm 1:4-5

-Or do you want to fit into and be accepted by the world?
+Or do you want to fit in and be accepted by the world?
 Following the counsel of the wicked, sinners, and mockers.
 Knowing full well that you are walking on a path that leads to destruction.